Migrate Older Version Projects to Cubism 4 SDK

 When using the sample code as it is at the time of SDK migration to verify operation, the third-party libraries used in the sample code may have been updated or the directory structure may have been changed.

-Migrating from 2.1 SDK to 4 SDKs
+Migrate from Cubism 2.1 SDK to Cubism 4 SDK

-The following are advantages and disadvantages for users of the Cubism 2.1 SDK when migrating to the Cubism 4 SDK.
+The following are the advantages and disadvantages for users of the Cubism 2.1 SDK when migrating to the Cubism 4 SDK.